schorschie/schorschie.github.io/index.md

 my department, accompanied by Bosch [BCAI](https://www.bosch-ai.com/) mentors.

 The course is divided into two parts: Junior Expert and Senior Expert.
-Both parts consist of a classroom training phase and a project phase.
+Both parts consist of a "classroom" training phase (online since Corona) and a project phase.
 The topics covered in the junior's classroom phase are:

 * Basics of Statistics
 * Statistical Learning & Gaussian Processes
 * Classical Machine Learning
-* Machine Learning Projects
 * Deep Learning
 * Advanced Deep Learning
 * Time Series Analysis